Spelt/ZXing.Delphi/README.md

  	- Base classes 1D barcode implemented.
  	- Implemented Code 128 + unit test.

-#Help wanted
+###Tips - How to optimize an already fast library.
+- Try not to scan every incoming frame.
+- Use autoformat scanning with care, with automatic on every frame is passed to every barcode format.
+For example: If you want to scan only EAN-8, set the scan format for only EAN-8.
+- For mobile: try not to scan every frame, skip every n frame.
+Scanning 4 frames in a second should be good for most purposes.
+Safes CPU and battery.
+- For mobile: try setting your camera not to a high resolution.
+640x480 is for most purposes perfect.
+More resolutions means more pixels to scan means slower.
+Saves CPU and battery.

+###Other barcodes?
-Although it works extremely well, it works currently only with a few barcodes.For me there is no immediate need yet for me to implement more types but I like to add all of them!
+Although it works extremely well, we still miss a few barcodes.For me there is no immediate need yet for me to implement more types but I like to add all of them!
 For that I need your help!

-The base classes I already implemented so if you need to have another Barcode like Code39 you can see the C# source here: https://github.com/Redth/ZXing.Net.Mobile/blob/master/src/ZXing.Net/oned/Code39Reader.cs and convert it to Pascal.
+The base classes are already implemented so if you need to have another Barcode like Code39 (already done :-) ) you can see the C# source here: https://github.com/Redth/ZXing.Net.Mobile/blob/master/src/ZXing.Net/oned/Code39Reader.cs and convert it to Pascal.
 It's pretty easy (or just ask and I convert the raw classes for you).

-Only with your help we can get all the barcodes here!
-A unit test project is included and you have to include tests for the barcode types you include.

 **If you want to help:** Let us/me know which barcode you planning to implement.
 There is no point in converting barcodes multiple times :-)